signalscz/cmp/README.md

-# cmp
-General Consent Mode Settings - Template for GTM
+# General Consent Mode Settings - Template for GTM

 More info can be found [here](https://www.signals.cz/cmp.html)